-Senior Fellow - Stanford Woods Institute for the Environment; Harold A. Miller Professor in Marine Sciences
+Senior Fellow, by Courtesy - Stanford Woods Institute for the Environment; Harold A. Miller Professor in Marine Sciences

 Humanities and Sciences

 Steve Palumbi use molecular genetics to understand the evolution, population biology and conservation of marine species and ecosystems.
 His research interests are widespread and he has published on the genetics and evolution of sea urchins, whales, cone snails, corals, sharks, spiders, shrimps, bryozoans, and butterflyfishes.
 A primary focus is the use of molecular genetic techniques in conservation, including the identification of whale and dolphin products available in commercial markets.
 Current conservation work centers on how coral reefs can adapt to climate change and the genetics of marine reserves designed for conservation and fisheries enhancement, with projects in the Philippines, Bahamas and western US coast.